3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Experiments

-Notably, ORDformer achieves state-of-the-art results in the lethal and medium-cost categories, with IoU scores of 19.98 and 13.89, respectively.
-Specifically, in the lethal traversability category, ORDformer attains an IoU score of 19.98, which is 7.91 IoU higher than that of the second-best model, Monoscene.
-Furthermore, in the free and low-cost categories, ORDformer delivers competitive performance.
+Notably, 3DTTNet achieves state-of-the-art results in the lethal and medium-cost categories, with IoU scores of 19.98 and 13.89, respectively.
+Specifically, in the lethal traversability category, 3DTTNet attains an IoU score of 19.98, which is 7.91 IoU higher than that of the second-best model, MonoScene.
+Furthermore, in the free and low-cost categories, 3DTTNet delivers competitive performance.
 The overall SSC mIoU and SC IoU scores are 15.70 and 49.78, respectively.
-These results represent significant improvements of over 20\% in SC IoU compared to other methods, underscoring the excellent performance of ORDformer in occupancy prediction.
-Importantly, the enhanced geometric perception capabilities of ORDformer are critical for identifying complex negative and overhanging obstacles in off-road environments, where accurate 3D traversability estimation is crucial for safe navigation.
+These results represent significant improvements of 42\% in SC IoU compared to other methods, indicating the excellent performance of 3DTTNet in occupancy prediction.
+Importantly, the enhanced geometric perception capabilities of 3DTTNet are critical for identifying complex negative and overhanging obstacles in off-road environments, where accurate 3D traversability estimation is crucial for safe navigation.